alex-tsiresy/TARS-Comp361/client/codebase_summary.md

 - **src/pages/ControlPage.jsx**: A minimal page for controlling rover/simulation parameters.
 - **src/pages/InfoPage.jsx**: Information page containing project instructions or documentation.
 - **src/pages/MarsRoverPage.jsx**: The main simulation interface that includes:
-  - A terrain view for visualizing the Mars surface
+  - A 2D map view for visualizing robot positions on the Mars surface
-  - Controls for adding robots and zooming
   - Details panel showing information about selected robots
   - First-person view from the robot's perspective
   - Radar view showing the surrounding area